toladata/Knowledgebase/6-programs/program-guide.md

 4. Once your `Primary Sector` is selected, you can select `Secondary Sectors` to better define what your program does.
 5. You can repeat these steps to add multiple `Primary Sectors` and `Secondary Sectors`.

 > **Tip:** Notice in some cases when you select a `Primary Sector`, there are `Secondary Sectors` that are already selected.
-This happens as the system learns what Primary Sectors and Secondary Sectors are associated by users in the organization, the system will begin to suggest relevant sectors.
-Hopefully this will speed up the process! :nerd_face:
+This happens as the system learns what Primary Sectors and Secondary Sectors are associated by users in the organization.
+The system will begin to suggest relevant sectors and hopefully this will speed up the process! :nerd_face:

 ![](https://lh6.googleusercontent.com/kQqDewbVqBwlWS-ZOjYqvJo4dHzKdSI336F66uOB--4WRJqkl3a5WNVGy_arjzQ6NsvUzZh_wwjze2LEWA6dQjt8gnUTN_ChTeLja9a7iyLdeL_6_nrEwUwhke_dLnCg_LCVez22)